-At this time of year, many people start to be affected by allergies due to larger quantities of airborne grass pollen, and suffer from symptoms, such as sneezing, runny, blocked or stuffy nose, itchy eyes and post-nasal drip.
-However, some people are allergic to other types of pollen, such as tree or weed pollen, and may be affected at different times of the year.
+At this time of year, many people start to be affected by allergies due to larger quantities of airborne grass pollen and suffer from symptoms, such as sneezing, runny, blocked or stuffy nose, itchy eyes and post-nasal drip.
+However, some people are allergic to other types of pollen, such as a tree or weed pollen, and may be affected at different times of the year.

 Anyone who is feeling unwell with the symptoms of hayfever should in the first instance visit their pharmacist who can offer advice on medication that is available over the counter to relieve the symptoms associated with the condition.

 Regular hay fever sufferers should be advised to take their antihistamines before the start of the season and the onset of symptoms, once a day non-sedating oral antihistamine is the standard treatment and antihistamines available from the pharmacy are identical to those prescribed.

 - put Vaseline around your nostrils to trap pollen

 - wear wraparound sunglasses to stop pollen getting into your eyes